jwstegemann/fritz2/www/src/pages/docs/32_StoreCreation.md

 We will look at the first two of them here; the [emitting-handler](#emittinghandler---observer-pattern-for-handlers) is rather an advanced topic and covered in a dedicated section there.

+Have a look at our [nested model](/examples/masterdetail) example too.

 #### Example Use Case

 Let's imagine some application that manages a list of persons.